mighty-gerbils/gerbil/doc/reference/make.md

 that will build the project when called with an empty list.
 The libraries documented below are meant to be used in such a script, to do most of the work in building your project.
-Note that if your project has syntax dependencies on low-level Gambit code in `gambit/lib/_gambit#.scm`, you should import for syntax `:std/gambit-sharp` in your build script.
+Note that if your project has syntax dependencies on low-level Gambit macros in `gambit/lib/_gambit#.scm`, you should import `:std/gambit-sharp` in your build script.

 The `:std/make` library exports a function `make` that will build your project,